Raptor RDF Parser Library - Building and Installing from Source

 Building Raptor in this way requires some particular development

-tools not needed when building from snapshot releases - automake and
+tools not needed when building from snapshot releases - automake,

-versions of the auto* tools and checks that they meet the minimum
+the auto* tools and checks that they meet the minimum versions.

 2. Configuring and building